CodeTrafficker/call-center/README.md

 ## On the web
 A recent build is currently hosted on [Surge](https://surge.sh/) at: http://call-center-demo.surge.sh/operator

+The Surge service hosts a flat, minimized build of the project, so code inspection is better done at the [Github repo](https://github.com/CodeTrafficker/call-center).

 ## Coding Highlights
 Using:
-- "Mostly" ES6 JavaScript - const, let, ternary operations, arrow functions, import/exports, classes extending React component;
+- "Mostly" ES6 JavaScript - const, let, ternary operations, arrow functions, import/exports, classes extending React component
-- CSS vars for setting site colors;
+- CSS vars for setting site colors
-- Minimum CSS resets of browser defaults;
+- Minimum CSS resets of browser defaults
-- Flexbox instead of floats or Bootstrap/Foundation style frameworks;
+- Flexbox instead of floats or Bootstrap/Foundation style frameworks
-- A 'mobile-first' responsive design strategy;
+- A 'mobile-first' responsive design strategy
-- Google web fonts Lato and Orbitron;
+- Google web fonts Lato and Orbitron

 ### Caveats
 - The Operator form does not submit to anywhere.
 The submit button simply reloads /operator and clears the form.
-- The views for /home, /manager, and /admin are stubs with no functionality yet.
+- The views for ```/home```, ```/manager```, and ```/admin``` are stubs with no functionality yet.

 ## Installation